babelouest/glewlwyd/docs/OIDC.md

 Warning!
 This may lead to unsecure connections or MITM attacks.

+### Maximum expiration time authorized for JWT requests

+Maximum time a token JWT request is allowed to use in seconds.
+A JWT request with a higher expiration time will be refused.

 ### pubkey property

 Enter the client property that will hold a public key in PEM format.